jmzkChain/jmzk/docs/ABI-References.md

 ```

 ## Actions
-Below are all the actions defined in everiToken RPC interface.
+There are nine kinds of actions in everiToken RPC interface, shown as below.

 ### `newdomain` Action
-Create a new domain with  name and set `issue`, `transfer` and `manage` permissions.
+Create a new domain with name and permisson set of `issue`, `transfer` and `manage`.
 ```
 {
     "name": `domain_name`,